Over 200,000 Google Ads users were banned in 2014.

 1. Jonas Gets A Restraining Order

-John Jonas was spending about $20,000 a month with AdWords when he got a warning email from Google stating that an ad was flagged due to a trademark violation, so he requested an exception.
+John Jonas was spending about $20,000 a month with Google Ads when he got a warning email from Google stating that an ad was flagged due to a trademark violation, so he requested an exception.
 The following day, he logged into his account to discover it had no impressions, so he emailed Google.

 After a lightning fast six day response, they informed him that his account had been suspended as a result of submitting ads that violated their copyright policies.
 The email reminded him that they could and were suspending his account because they felt like it.